giosil/wxdsb/README.md

 - `docker image ls` - Other mode to see the list of images
 - `docker rmi <image_name>` - To remove image
 - `docker pull giosil/wxdsb` - To get this image from Docker Hub (https://hub.docker.com/)

+## Run with Kubernetes

+Suppose the name of the image is *wxdsb*.

+- `kubectl apply -f wxdsb-pod.yaml` - Create pod by manifest
+- `kubectl get pods` - To view pods
+- `kubectl get events` - To view events in case of debug
+- `kubectl logs -f wxdsb` - To view and follow the logs of pod
+- `kubectl exec -ti wxdsb -- bash` - To get a shell to the running container
+- `kubectl port-forward wxdsb 8000:8080` - Expose web app by port-forward to local port 8000
+- `kubectl delete pod wxdsb` - To delete pod

+## Run with Kubernetes using deployment

+Suppose the name of the image is *wxdsb*.

+- `kubectl apply -f wxdsb-deployment.yaml` - Create deployment by manifest
+- `kubectl get pods` - To view pods
+- `kubectl get events` - To view events in case of debug
+- `kubectl get deployments -l app=wxdsb` - To view deployments by label app=wxdsb
+- `kubectl describe deployment/wxdsb` - To view details of deployment
+- `kubectl logs -f deployment/wxdsb` - To view and follow the logs of web app
+- `kubectl logs -f -l app=wxdsb` - To view and follow the logs of deployment by label app
+- `kubectl exec -ti deployment/wxdsb -- bash` - To get a shell to the running container
+- `kubectl port-forward deployment/wxdsb 8000:8080` - Expose web app by port-forward to local port 8000
+- `kubectl expose deployment/wxdsb --type="NodePort" --port 8080` - Expose web app by service to random port
+- `kubectl get services -l app=wxdsb` - To view service and port assigned
+- `kubectl describe services/wxdsb` - To describe service
+- `kubectl delete service wxdsb` - To delete service
+- `kubectl delete deployment/wxdsb` - To delete deployment

 ### Optimize Virtual hard disks on Windows 10